IzatheWriter/Beginner-Baker-s-Guide/Guide_Sections/Tools.md

 A list of the baking tools:

--	a mixer or blender
+-	A mixer or blender
--	a bakeboard
+-	A bakeboard
--	a muffin pan or baking forms/tins
+-	A muffin pan or baking forms/tins
--	a saucepan
+-	A saucepan
--	tall bowls
+-	Tall bowls
--	kitchen scale
+-	Kitchen scale
--	tea and table spoons
+-	Tea and table spoons
--	a wooden/silicone spatula
+-	A wooden/silicone spatula
--	a sieve
+-	A sieve
--	baking paper
+-	Baking paper
--	cling film
+-	Cling film
--	a rolling pin
+-	A rolling pin
--	a toothpick or a paring knife
+-	A toothpick or a paring knife

 You can read more about each tool in the separate sections of this guide.